 The Fastweb scholarship search shows you awards that match your profile.
 Fastweb has uses your profile information and for over 25 years has been a leader in scholarship matching.
 With Fastweb students can use their time wisely while looking for scholarships.

 You can help your odds of winning by applying for less competitive scholarships, such as local awards.
 For example, college juniors and seniors have a better chance of winning a scholarship, since fewer upperclassmen apply for scholarships.
 But don’t neglect the more competitive national scholarships, since these also tend to be more lucrative.
+Read about student Shanya Robinson-Owens, who won one million dollars in scholarships 2021 through her efforts to go to college.

 Try Fastweb’s College Scholarship Widget